openstack/glance/doc/source/admin/interoperable-image-import.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable the ``glance-download`` import method, make sure that it is included
-in the list of methods in the ``enabled_import_methods`` option, and that all
+in the list of methods in the ``enabled_import_methods`` option, and that
-the options described above are set properly.
+staging directory config options are set properly.

 Additionally, you have the following configuration available.